kailinc/ga-react/ga-self-study-react/ga-react-self-study-notes.md

 4.  render(): return a React Element
     -   use it to render changes in state or props
     -   should not create change in state, props here

+componentWillReceiveProps(newProps)
+  this is called when components receives new props change state of component based on props Here

+shouldComponentUpdate(), componentWillUpdate(), componentDidUpdate()
+  used for performance optimizations probably for testing